Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the ‘Botswana & Namibia’ guide.

 Anthony is the author of the ‘Botswana & Namibia’ Lonely Planet guide.

 The huge wilderness of Damaraland is one of Africa’s last remaining unofficial wildlife areas.
 It is thinly populated with both people and animals.
 The main reason to visit is the stunning desert environment, and spotting wildlife can be a question of luck.
-And yet, even the possibility of seeing some real desert specials, including desert-adapted elephant, black rhino and lion, brings a certain magic to this special place.
+That said, even the possibility of seeing some real desert specials – including desert-adapted elephant, black rhino and lion – brings a certain magic to this special place.
 The region also has several important rock-art sites.

 Damaraland has some of the most spectacular desert landscapes in Africa.
 Wild desert mountains with jagged peaks and barren slopes rise from the Skeleton Coast.
 Elsewhere, deep ravines, cliffs and outcrops create a perfect environment for well-preserved ancient rock art.
 The Spitzkoppe, a remnant of an ancient volcano, is one of Namibia’s most recognizable landmarks and a popular climbing destination.